The Private Misadventures of Nell Nobody

 I accept the envelope and slip it and the freehold into Ned’s basket.
 ‘Mr Winter.
-Will you… is there anything of hers that you would like to have?
+Is there anything of hers that you would like to have?
 Please come and take whatever you like; she had more things than I know what to do with.’

 A tear slips unbidden down my cheek.
-I bite my lip and compose myself before telling him, ‘Then you must know that my home will always be open to you, Mr Winter.
+I bite my lip and compose myself before telling him, ‘Then please know that my home will always be open to you, Mr Winter.
 I trust Mrs Bowling’s wisdom implicitly.
 And I am bewildered and humbled by her generosity.’

-‘There was a side to Henrietta that few people were privileged to see,’ he murmurs.
+‘There was a side of Henrietta few people were privileged to see,’ he murmurs.
 ‘She guarded it carefully.’

 ‘I hope you will tell me more about her.
-I was only just beginning to know her.’
+I feel I was only just beginning to know her.’

 ‘My dearest Nell,